|Purpose:||This qualification reflects the role of commercial cooks who have a supervisory or team leading role in the kitchen. They operate

 |SITHCCC003||Prepare and present sandwiches||Elective|

 The students are required to undertake at least 192 hours of work placement in a hospitality establishment (such as a restaurant, café, catering operation, and hotel) to complete the requirements of this qualification.
-ANAE arrange work placement for students at a suitable hospitality and catering organisations and a location suitable for students.
+ANAE will arrange work placement for students at a suitable hospitality and catering organization and a location suitable for students.
 Students are required to complete a minimum of 48 complete foodservice periods that cover breakfast, dinner, lunch, and special function and complete associated assessment tasks, and maintain a logbook throughout the placement.

 This program is to be delivered face to face at the main campus at Level 8, 20 Queen Street, Melbourne, VIC 3000 with access to a simulated industry kitchen located at 97 Smith St, Fitzroy, Victoria 3065 to receive practical training as part of the course training program.
 As a requirement of this course, the students will also have access to all the required equipment and facilities.
 Each unit is delivered in a combination of face-to-face theory and demonstration sessions in the classroom and the training kitchen which is supported by practical group development and individual activities within the hospitality industry.